Update Information or Replace a Health Card

 Effective March 1, 2022, the "R" display will no longer be printed on health cards.
 This change is in recognition that there is no provincial requirement for this display.
 Residents with existing health cards with the "R" may request to have a new card issued without it:

-Health Cards are usually processed within four to six weeks of eHealth receiving your application.
+Health Cards are usually processed within six to eight weeks of eHealth receiving your application.
 This does not include mailing time.
 Applicants who submitted online applications can sign in to their account to check the status of their applications.

 Update your personal information, including your address, by completing the applicable forms and mailing or emailing it to eHealth Saskatchewan: